Country selection

 Import

 According to MLI-17, the Ministry of Health and Social Development (Ministère de la Santé et du Développement Social (MSDS)) is responsible for authorizing the import of IPs in Mali.
-Once the DPM receives the ethics committee (EC) approval letter, it reviews and forwards the letter to the MSDS, noting that the protocol has met all of the requirements and is approved.
+Once the DPM receives the EC approval letter, it reviews and forwards the letter to the MSDS, noting that the protocol has met all of the requirements and is approved.
 The MSDS, in turn, signs the clinical trial approval letter and approves the import license prior to product shipment.
 Per DPM-ClinTrialDocs, the import license is valid for six (6) months.
 (See the Scope of Assessment section for more details on the clinical trial application review process).
 Per MLI-1, the sponsor must also provide copies of import and/or export requests for IPs to the DPM in the clinical trial application submission package (see MLI-1 for application).

 Investigator’s Brochure